MiemieMethod/bedrock-docs/docs/refs/protocols/packets/syncactorpropertypacket.md

 //// define
 Property Data：[<!-- md:samp CompoundTag -->](../types/compoundtag.md)

-- <!-- md:samp CompoundTag -->类型。type: actor 'id'entifier hash; properties: properties of actor that have been flagged for client sync as a sub-compound tag
+- 特殊类型。type: actor 'id'entifier hash; properties: properties of actor that have been flagged for client sync as a sub-compound tag

 ////